janKekanSan/jankekansan.github.io/pages/poka/conversations.md

 # Goals and Topics

-The goal of this presentation is to take you from zero to basic conversation in Toki Pona.
+The goal of this talk is to take you from zero to basic conversation in Toki Pona.
 I'm not going to cover everything- I can't- but I'll cover enough to get you started, and shoutout some resources at the end to help you keep going!

 We are going to briefly discuss all of the following: